Transition (genetics)

 Illustration of a transition: each of the 4 nucleotide changes between purines or between pyrimidines (in blue).
 The 8 other changes are transversions (in red).

-Transition, in genetics and molecular biology, refers to a point mutation that changes a purine nucleotide to another purine (A ↔ G), or a pyrimidine nucleotide to another pyrimidine (C ↔ T).
-Approximately two out of three single nucleotide polymorphisms (SNPs) are transitions.
+Transition, in genetics and molecular biology, refers to a point mutation that changes a purine nucleotide to another purine (A ↔ G) or a pyrimidine nucleotide to another pyrimidine (C ↔ T).
+Transitions are common in genomes; approximately two out of three single nucleotide polymorphisms (SNPs) are transitions.

-Transitions can be caused by oxidative deamination and tautomerization.
-Although there are twice as many possible transversions, transitions appear more often in genomes, possibly due to the molecular mechanisms that generate them.
-Transitions are more likely to be synonymous substitutions than transversions, as one observes in the codon table.
+Molecular basis

-5-Methylcytosine is more prone to transition than unmethylated cytosine, due to spontaneous deamination.
-This mechanism is important because it dictates the rarity of CpG islands.
+Transitions can be caused by several mechanisms, including spontaneous deamination and tautomerization.
+Deamination of cytosine produces uracil while deamination of 5-methylcytosine produces thymine.
+Rare tautomeric forms of DNA bases can also mispair during replication without major distortion of the double helix.
+If these base changes and mismatches escape DNA repair mechanisms, they can become fixed as transition mutations.